 It used to be quite a job to keep order here.
 Once, a quart of whiskey was found hidden under a log near the grounds.
 It was turned over to Dr. Hunter who held it up at the next service and told the congregation if anyone would claim it he could have it.
 A big fellow rose up in the back and said, 'That's my whiskey'.
 Alright, said Dr. Hunter, come and get it.
 The man came forward and got it, but upon returning to his seat he was arrested.
 He was tried during a recess and had to pay a fine."

+The schedule of services later changed to 10 AM, 3 PM, and 7 PM.
 From the book "Lest We Forget Our Character, Gems Gleaned From South Arkansas" by Rev. J. H. Riggin D.D., Rev. W. F. Evans, collaborator.
 Published about 1910 by Norton-Vail Printing Company about the meetings following the civil war:

 "In 1867 G. W. Primrose, preacher in charge of Benton Circuit, C. O. Steel at Little Rock, and Andrew Hunter, presiding elder of the Little Rock District, established a permanent campground in Salem some 4 miles northwest of Benton.
 Six acres of land were donated near the log cabin church that had been built some years before, and a shed 30 X 52 feet with brush extension was erected.

 The Scott boys, B. F. Zuber, J. D. Cameron, Samuel Cameron, Solomon Snow, and others engaging in the work and erecting tents (cabins) to be occupied by their families and guests.
 From Little Rock came W. F. Fields, the Fones Brothers, Woodall, and others tented.
 Some from Benton, and from the country far and wide came people with wagons and equipment for a few days' encampment, so that there was a large attendance.